-The company has applied IFRS16 from 1 April 2019.
-Contracts entered into by the company on certain property, motor vehicles and items of machinery contain leases and the Company has recognised these as lease liabilities, with a corresponding right of use asset.
+The Company has applied IFRS16.
+Contracts entered into by the Company on certain property, motor vehicles and items of machinery contain leases and the Company has recognised these as lease liabilities, with a corresponding right of use asset.
 There are no restrictions placed upon the Company by entering into these leases.

 Interest payable is normally settled monthly throughout the financial year.
 The Company intends to hold these liabilities to maturity.
-The Company also has a revolving credit facility with maximum draw down of £5,000,000.
+The revolving credit facility has a maximum draw down of £5,000,000.